Inguinal Hernia Repair (TAPP)

 An inguinal hernia is a common condition caused by a weakness in the abdominal wall, which if left untreated can occasionally cause serious complications.
 Following a successful operation, you should no longer have the hernia.
 The operation should prevent you from having any serious complications that a hernia can cause, but does not prevent the hernia from returning or a new one forming.

-At One Healthcare we can book you in to see a Consultant General Surgeon, usually within 48 hours, for an initial consultation.
-Inguinal hernia repair is available at One Ashford Hospital in Kent and One Hatfield Hospital in Hertfordshire.
+At One Ashford Hospital we can book you in to see a leading Consultant General Surgeon, usually within 48 hours, for an initial consultation.
+We are well placed to see patients from Ashford, Maidstone, Canterbury, Folkestone, Dover and all surrounding areas.

 Why One Healthcare